How Direct Mail Copywriting Triggers Response

 Then folks noticed online giants – think Amazon and eBay – were using real-life Direct Mail to support their incredibly vast online business models.
 You’ve got to figure they know a thing or two about generating results.
 Then word was out that Google – which got its start by downloading the entire Internet – is also a big spender in Direct Mail.
-And it’s true as well for marketers.
 Direct Mail is still a marketing staple for one simple reason: It works.

 There is a big shift, though.
 Direct Mail strategies should be, shall we say, more strategic?
 Successful Direct Mail depends on several factors, including your list, but also your copywriting.
 Don’t treat your words lightly or carelessly.
 Give them impact, starting here:

 Get a clear picture of your audience.
 When writing a Direct Mail letter, start by “channeling” your ideal prospect.
 Get them in mind.
 Get them in your head.
 Get a sense of who this prospect is, what problems he has and how you will solve them.

 Prompt an action.
 As part of understanding your audience, determine what will motivate them to take an action.
 That’s where triggers come in.
 The 7 most powerful and well-known sales triggers are: fear, guilt, greed, anger, exclusivity, vanity and salvation.
 Yet, there are many other variations, including such motivators as patriotism, optimism, disgust, embarrassment and lots, lots more.

 How do triggers work?
 Let’s say you see someone sitting on a couch, and you want to motivate this person to get off this couch.
 You’ve got a simple goal, with a ton of options to test.